ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mysql_tune/tuning.md

 innodb_write_io_threads=<system CPU count>    # Default is 4
 ```

-`innodb_io_capacity` tells the innodb storage engine how much IOPS it can issue to storage.
+`innodb_io_capacity` tells the `InnoDB` storage engine how much IOPS it can issue to storage.
 The default of 200 is on the smaller side and more appropriate for rotational storage.
 Modern SSD storage and even cloud based storage can benefit greatly from increasing this value.
 The [MySQL InnoDB I/O Capacity documentation](https://dev.mysql.com/doc/refman/8.0/en/innodb-configuring-io-capacity.html) suggests this be set to around 1000 for higher performing storage.
 Our testing agrees with this suggestion.
 However, because there are all sorts of storage technologies available; we strongly suggest experimenting with this setting.

 `innodb_io_capacity_max` defaults to 2x of `innodb_io_capacity`.
 It might be worth experimenting with this further in use cases that experience heavy disk usage.